-Cowboy Eyes
+Cowboy Eyes if the Old West

 Heck, my earliest heroes were all cowboys.
-I had my plastic six guns, a red felt cowboy hat and a chip on my shoulder, and anyone who asked my name would be told — with all the swagger a three-year old could boast — that my name was “Roy Rogers” and that was that.
+I had my plastic six guns, a red felt cowboy hat and a chip on my shoulder, and anyone who asked my name would be told–with all the swagger a three-year old could boast–that my name was “Roy Rogers.”
+And that was that.

 Years later, at the ripe old age of ten or so, I may not have been quite so outspoken, but by then my inspiration for all manner of derring-do was surely Joe Mannix.
 After all, wasn’t that Montreal’s Jacques-Cartier Bridge he was running across at the start of every episode?
 (It wasn’t).